oluwasegunowa/verivox-tarrif-comparison/ReadMe.md

-Setup: Check the followin to setup the project
+Setup: Check the following to setup the project
 --------------------------------------
 1. Provide valid postgress database connection string and run the appliaction for the database to be automatically created.